Sudanese nomadic conflicts: January

 At least 76 people were killed in the Abyei region during clashes between the Messiria and Ngok Dinka that began on 7 January 2011.
 Casualties included 50 Messiria and 26 Ngok Dinka and local police.
 The violence occurred during the South Sudanese independence referendum.
-Both the Sudanese and Southern Sudanese governments accused each other of involvement in the fighting, but observer and former U.S. president Jimmy Carter stated that he believed “the national forces in the north and the south have been very careful not to become involved in the conflict."
+Both the Sudanese and Southern Sudanese governments accused each other of involvement in the fighting, but observer and former U.S. president Jimmy Carter stated that he believed "the national forces in the north and the south have been very careful not to become involved in the conflict."

 February

-At least 10 people were killed and others injured in a confrontation between the Misseriya and local police in Todach, Abyei, on 27 February 2011.
-The attack came days after a meeting between Misseriya and Ngok Dinka leaders to discuss compensation for the 12 Ngok Dinka killed in the January clashes, which ended without resolution.
+At least 10 people were killed and others injured in a confrontation between the Messiria and local police in Todach, Abyei, on 27 February 2011.
+The attack came days after a meeting between Messiria and Ngok Dinka leaders to discuss compensation for the 12 Ngok Dinka killed in the January clashes, which ended without resolution.
 Leaders of the Abyei administration alleged that the tribesmen were supported by pro-Sudan militias.

-The confrontation consisted of two separate attacks on the police post at Todach, at 4:00 am and 11:30 am local time.
-Local government officials claimed that the Sudanese government had ordered the attacks to increase pressure ahead of talks on Abyei’s future status within Sudan or South Sudan.
-The Misseriya alleged that armed Ngok Dinka tribesmen were responsible and had disguised themselves as police to block cattle movement.
-They further claimed that the Ngok Dinka were supported by the Sudan People’s Liberation Army (SPLA).
+The confrontation consisted of two separate attacks on the police post at Todach, at 4:00 a.m. and 11:30 a.m. local time.
+Local government officials claimed that the Sudanese government had ordered the attacks to increase pressure ahead of talks on Abyei's future status within Sudan or South Sudan.
+The Messiria alleged that armed Ngok Dinka tribesmen were responsible and had disguised themselves as police to block cattle movement.
+They further claimed that the Ngok Dinka were supported by the Sudan People's Liberation Army (SPLA).
 The SPLA denied the allegations, stating that no SPLA soldiers were stationed in the Abyei region.